supermanzer/supermanzer.github.io/content/articles/queryset-annotations.md

 ## Annotations to the Rescue!

 Now here's where Django annotations REALLY shine.
 Just as one could write a custom SQL query to return the calculation directly in the database, we can do the same with the Django API.
-Here I use [F expressions](https://docs.djangoproject.com/en/3.1/ref/models/expressions/#f-expressions), which are not as rude as they might sound like.
+Here I use [F expressions](https://docs.djangoproject.com/en/3.1/ref/models/expressions/#f-expressions), which are not as rude as they might sound.
 F expressions allow you to make references to the values of fields (or annotations) in the database.
 You can actually get some pretty cool efficiency optimization out of it as well!
 Let's take a look:

 ```python
 """